akuklev/HOCC/README.md

 the kind `I → *` for an index `I` will semantically correspond to type-valued presheaves on `I` as Reedy category.

-Using this notion, we be able to define various very useful indices:
+Using this notion, we will be able to construct various very useful indices:
 - The index CatCarrier so that `[\C : CatCarrier → *] ≡ [\Ob : *, \Mor : Ob → Ob → *]`;
 - For each notion of n-categories (globular, simplicial, cubical, etc) the index `nCatCarrier[n]` so that
 ```